Capacity planning

 1. Resource capacity reports

-Resource capacity reports or people reports outline the availability and utilization of team members and help you assess whether your team has capacity to keep existing projects running and staff incoming work.
+Resource capacity reports or people reports outline the availability and utilization of team members and help you assess whether your team has the capacity to keep existing projects running and staff incoming work.
 They include metrics like:

 • Team capacity and utilization levels